igorcasmarques/igorcasmarques.github.io/my-story/7-samuel.md

 #### Waiting

-Samuel's first week in the NICU coincided with spring break at the U, so I was able to be with him and Vero without interruptions.
+Samuel's first week in the NICU coincided with spring break at the U of U, so I was able to be with him and Vero without interruptions.
 When classes and work resumed for me, my mother-in-law arrived in the US and filled in for me in the NICU, though I still visited the hospital whenever I could.

 When Samuel slept, I kept Vero company and read books.
 On Sunday evenings, I liked to watch Neil deGrasse Tyson's *Cosmos: A Spacetime Odyssey* in the hospital's breakroom, which premiered that year.